 NORS MA students JenSidorova, Troy Bouffard and Vanessa Raymond participated in a Model Arctic Council simulation at Northern Arctic Federal University (NArFU) in Archangel in February 2014.
 All three are Arctic Policy Concentration students within NORS.
 The photo is taken at NArFU.

-Welcome to the Northern Studies Program at the University of Alaska Fairbanks.
-Northern Studies offers a BA and an MA that allow students to learn about the circumpolar north, or regions within it, from multiple disciplinary perspectives including anthropology, art, biology and wildlife management, economics, geography, history, journalism, literature, political science.
+Welcome to the Arctic and Northern Studies Program at the University of Alaska Fairbanks.
+Arctic and Northern Studies offers a BA and an MA that allow students to learn about the circumpolar north, or regions within it, from multiple disciplinary perspectives including anthropology, art, biology and wildlife management, economics, geography, history, journalism, literature, political science.

 Our students come from a variety of backgrounds and have diverse interests.
 The students themselves are a strong asset of the program!
 They tend to be preparing themselves for careers in the north and want to learn about the distinctive conditions and forces that shape our experiences.
 Follow the link to About our Students for profiles on a number of our recent MA graduates.
 For a partial list of MA thesis and project topics, follow the link to Student Theses and Projects.